mdn/content/files/en-us/learn/css/first_steps/getting_started/index.md

 ## Adding CSS to the document

 First, tell the HTML document that we have some CSS rules we want it to use.
-There are [three options to apply CSS](/en-US/docs/Learn/CSS/First_steps/How_CSS_is_structured) to an HTML document.
+There are three options to apply CSS to an HTML document, which will be part of the next lesson.

 For now, we will use the most common way — linking CSS from the head of your document.